mick26/working-with-R/README.md

 ## Introduction

 [R](http://www.r-project.org/) is a freely available language and environment for statistical computing and graphics.
-R provides a wide variety of statistical and graphical techniques.
-The R environment is quite similar to [MatLabs](http://uk.mathworks.com/products/matlab/).
+R provides statistical and graphical techniques.
+The R environment seems quite similar to the [MatLab](http://uk.mathworks.com/products/matlab/) environment.